HOME TOPICS / INFO ABOUT DR.GOLDMAN TO EMAIL ME CONTACT OFFICE

 ******If you are dealing with root-canal issues, please read my other root-canal article "Root-canal Treatment - Exposed" .
 It will explain what the "holistic" controversy regarding root-canal treatment is all about.
 Once you understand that, this article will help put it in perspective [at least as I see it ], to help you make a more informed decision for yourself.
 Your body deserves that much...
 It talks about issues raised by Dr. Weston Price and by Dr. George Meinig's scary and sensational book "Root canal Cover-up Exposed!" ............
 If you've read it, no wonder you are scared and worried and confused about what to do!!!

 Note [this really just happened ! ] :-(

-As I'm in my office writing this section, the phone rang.
+As I'm in my office typing this section on my computer, the phone rang.
 A young woman wanted an appointment for a consultation about getting a partial denture (removable bridgework..."like her grandparents wore"...).
 She had all the molars extracted on the lower jaw on one side....